adityaverm-a/order-service/README.md

     `go run ./migrations/down/main.go`

+* For initializing tables with some data run :

+    `go run ./migrations/init/main.go`

 ### <a name="starting-debugger">Launching the Debugger <a/>

 Create a file `launch.json` in `.vscode` directory ( .vscode directory should be on the root) with the following content.